-- 44.15 Each hospital that provides heart transplantation and/or liver transplantation services shall report to the Department for each hospital fiscal year: - the number of heart and/or liver transplants, respectively; - the number of heart and/or liver transplants by principal surgeon; - the mortality rate for heart and/or liver patients at three (3) months, one (1) year, and three (3) years.
+- 44.15 Each hospital that provides heart transplantation and/or liver transplantation services shall report to the Department for each hospital fiscal year: - a) the number of heart and/or liver transplants, respectively; - b) the number of heart and/or liver transplants by principal surgeon; - c) the mortality rate for heart and/or liver patients at three (3) months, one (1) year, and three (3) years.

-44.16 The penalties for violations of the standards set forth in section 44.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended.
-Failure to maintain the minimal heart and/or liver transplant program standards set forth herein shall result in the revocation or suspension of the hospital's heart and/or liver transplant program designation and/or cessation of its activities.
+44.16 The penalties for violations of the standards set forth in section 44.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended and section 7.0 herein.
+Failure to maintain the minimal heart and/or liver transplant program standards set forth herein may result in the revocation or suspension of the hospital's heart and/or liver transplant program designation and/or cessation of its activities.
+The hospital shall post notices for patients and notify physicians if its status as an approved heart and/or liver transplant program has been revoked or suspended.